projektArkane/Sentiment-analysis-for-Twitter/README.md

 # Tweet Sentiment Labeller

-Search for Tweets and download the data labeled with it's Polarity in CSV format
+Search for Tweets and download the data labeled with it's Polarity in CSV format.
+##### To know the current public sentiment about a person, product or any topic.
+Just type its name in the search box and click on search.

 View Live at [https://twitter-sentiment-csv.herokuapp.com/](https://twitter-sentiment-csv.herokuapp.com/)